ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ## Principals (Entities?) -- Containers for the Roles

-\[The authors have are happy with the term Principal, and have been looking for something else.
+\[The authors are unhappy with the term Principal, and have been looking for something else.
 JOSE uses the term Principal]

 Principals are Containers for the Roles.